 The Ageing on the Edge NSW Forum Housing Justice for older people in NSW Pre-Budget Submission 20/21 The Mercy Foundation joined a coalition of organisations to promote policy recommendations critical to addressing the needs of older people facing housing stress and homelessness.

-The House of Representatives Standing Committee on Social Policy and Legal Affairs Inquiry into Homelessness in Australia:
+The House of Representatives Standing Committee on Social Policy and Legal Affairs Inquiry into Homelessness in Australia June 2020:

-- National Older Women’s Housing and Homelessness Working Group Submission
+- Submission from the National Older Women’s Housing and Homelessness Working Group Submission